Hokutolite

-Hokutolite is the only mineral named after a Taiwanese place (Hokuto is the Japanese name for Beitou) among the more than 4,000 naturally occurring minerals in the world.
+Hokutolite is the only mineral variety named after a Taiwanese place (Hokuto is the Japanese name for Beitou).
 Hokutolite is a rare mineral containing radioactive radium elements generated by the hot spring environment, and is currently found only in Beitou Hot Spring in Taipei City, and Tamagawa Hot Spring in Akita Prefecture, Japan.
 In Japan, the Ministry of Education, Culture, Sports, Science, and Technology has designated it as a "Special Natural Monument".
 In Taiwan, it is designated as a Natural Cultural Landscape, and the Taipei City Government has designated a natural reserve in the Beitou River upstream of the Beitou Hot Spring Museum.

 Characteristics

-Hokutolite is a subspecies of baryte, a sulfate mineral of the orthorhombic system.
+Hokutolite is a variety of baryte, a sulfate mineral of the orthorhombic system.
 The chemical composition of Hokutolite varies greatly, especially when it has a structure of light and dark interphase rings, and the molecular formula of the chemical composition calculated for different rings is between (Pb_{0.35}-Ba_{0.65})SO_{4} and (Pb_{0.20}-Ba_{0.80})SO_{4}.
 The highest BaO content of Hokutolite is about 42% and the lowest is 32%.
 The BaO content of pure baryte (BaSO_{4}) should be 65.7%.
 The molecule ratio of PbSO_{4} to BaSO_{4} can range from 21:79 to 32:68 (its average value is close to 27:73).
 Therefore, the content of lead and barium is not fixed, but changes in the range of 1:4 to 1:2 (lead:barium), with the content of barium greater than lead.
 Hokutolite is also radioactive because it contains radium.